 - Write the read data for the backup file to the same disk drive

-On high traffic servers, the pressure on the IO system in this case is simply too high.
+On high traffic servers, the pressure on the IO system, in this case, is simply too high.
 Therefore, a timeout error is returned for some of the transactions.
 If multiple larger databases are backed up, the backup process may last for quite some time.
-To prevent the timeouts, it is highly recommended to plan all backup operations while there is low activity on the server, and to avoid using same disk for the database and backup files.
+To prevent the timeouts, it is highly recommended to plan all backup operations while there is low activity on the server and to avoid using the same disk for the database and backup files.

-In this article, three different ways of backing up multiple SQL databases will be demonstrated:
+In this article, two different ways of backing up multiple SQL databases will be demonstrated:

 - creating a SQL Server agent job,